1. Home

 Ask Anything Related Or Contribute Your Thoughts

-Shakira 3 days ago
+Shakira 3 months ago

 A tricky question involved identifying the signs of a potential phishing attack.
 I had to describe the common indicators, such as suspicious email addresses and urgent calls to action.
 Being able to recognize these signs is vital for preventing successful phishing attempts.